wlandau/parallelRemake/README.md

-This package is designed to help with reproducible R workflows.
+This package is designed to help with large reproducible R workflows.
+The main use of this package is to do what Makefiles do: namely, provide a way to compute output only if dependencies have changed.
+But unlike Makefiles, this package provides a way to weave output-generation rules directly alongside the respective blocks of R code without needing to maintain an overall Makefile.
+In addition, future versions of this package will integrate with workflows implemented as separate R packages, so that output generation responds intelligently to package updates.

 # Installation